-Upon award of a contract, the contractor will be required to make certain legal commitments through acceptance of Government contract clauses in the Phase I contract.
-The outline that follows is illustrative of the types of provisions required by the Federal Acquisition Regulation that will be included in the Phase I contract.
-This is not a complete list of provisions to be included in Phase I contracts, nor does it contain specific wording of these clauses.
-Copies of complete general provisions will be made available prior to award.
+Awardees will be required to make certain legal commitments through acceptance of Government contract clauses or OT articles.
+The following outline is illustrative of provisions required by the FAR or statute for inclusion in Phase II awards.
+This is not a complete list, nor does it contain specific clause/article wording.